iPod Screen Scratch Removal

 And, despite my mishap, I still think that RadTech’s iPod “sleevz” are the best cases out there.
 They come in plenty of colors and fit iPods of all flavors.
 Just watch out for that beach sand.

-Update: Following the comments, I’ve since tried Brasso and found that it works quite well, too.
+Update: Following comments from readers, I’ve since tried Brasso and found that it works quite well, too.